bweir/bweir.github.io/_posts/2016-05-31-nightmare-windres.md

 - I tried reinstalling Visual Studio, because I figure it might have deleted `windows.h` somehow.
 No luck.
 - I tried installing the Windows SDK because StackOverflow told me it might contain the fabled header.
 I've never installed the SDK before so I didn't have high hopes for this one.
-- I tried reinstalling MinGW because may it was corrupted somehow.
+- I tried reinstalling MinGW because maybe it was corrupted somehow.
 - I tried reinstalling Qt because it had provided the MinGW installation to begin with, so maybe something was wrong with it.

 But none of these seemed to work!